robertschulz/PongoDB/README.md

 The demo will then loop you through several example invocations, showing you the structure both before and after the change.
 Hit enter to continue after each.

+If this is at all helpful to you, please feel free to improve this prototype.